sindresorhus/got/migration-guides.md

 #### Breaking changes

+- The `json` option is not a `boolean`, it's an `Object`.
+It will be stringified and used as a body.
 - No `form` option.
 You have to pass a [`form-data` instance](https://github.com/form-data/form-data) through the [`body` option](https://github.com/sindresorhus/got#body).
 - No `oauth`/`hawk`/`aws`/`httpSignature` option.
 To sign requests, you need to create a [custom instance](advanced-creation.md#signing-requests).
 - No `agentClass`/`agentOptions`/`pool` option.